Skip to main content

 Deforestation has had a significant impact on indigenous cultures too.
 Six to nine million indigenous people inhabited the Brazilian rain forest in 1500.
 Today less than 1% of Brazil's 177 million people are full-blooded indigenous Indians (Source: US State Department).
 The loss of indigenous cultures destroys a wealth of knowledge about the environment in which they lived.

-This page titled 13.2.1: Tropical Forests is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.2.1: Tropical Forests is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.